 How Do I File A Workers’ Compensation Claim?

 To file a workers’ compensation claim, you must provide medical evidence that proves your illness was caused by work.
 This can be difficult because many illnesses take years to develop, and it’s not always obvious what caused them.
 If you don’t know exactly how an injury occurred or when it happened, then you need another way to prove your case; this is where legal counsel comes in handy.

 The first step is finding out whether there are any time limits on filing your workers’ compensation claim.
-The statute of limitations has expired in some states, but others allow more leeway, so check with an attorney before proceeding further.
-They may advise against submitting anything if no time remains under the law, which would mean losing money.
-A good rule of thumb to abide by is not giving up until all options have been exhausted because there’s always something else that can be done.
+The statute of limitations has expired in some states, but others allow more leeway, so you must search online for a “workers compensation attorney in my area,” find one that is well-reviewed and within your budget, and then contact them before proceeding further.
+Your attorney may advise against submitting anything if no time remains under the law, which would mean losing money.
+However, a good rule of thumb to abide by is not giving up until all options have been exhausted because there’s always something else that can be done.

 The next step would be gathering medical evidence about the illness, so it can’t be disputed as being “pre-existing” conditions or other factors that may make it harder for you to win your claim.
 That means getting detailed information from doctors regarding diagnosis dates and treatment plans, and statements from co-workers who witnessed any incidents at work where exposure might have occurred.
 You’ll also need proof of how long these symptoms lasted, for example, two weeks before taking time off work due to sickness; this will help show that it wasn’t just another bout with common colds but rather an injury caused while employed.